-Team Sky’s sponsorship search is said to be nearing its end, with rumours suggesting that Britain’s richest man Sir Jim Ratcliffe will take on the squad from 2020 onwards.
+Team Sky's sponsorship search is over, with Britain's richest man Sir Jim Ratcliffe taking on the squad from 2020 onwards.

 The £34 million a year operation already has the biggest annual budget in the peloton, but it's believed that Ratcliffe's support will further line its pockets.